• Skip to primary navigation

 • Drink one mug of sage or peppermint tea 3 or 4 times per day, for 2 to 3 days.

-• Pseudoephedrine (Sudafed) can help dry up your milk, but ask your doctor before using this medicine, and do not take it if you have problems with your kidneys, thyroid or have glaucoma.
+• Pseudoephedrine (Sudafed) can help dry up your milk, but ask your doctor before using this medicine, and do not take it if you have kidney or thyroid problems, or if you have glaucoma.

-• If you plan to resume birth control pills, ask your doctor for pills that contain estrogen.
+• If you plan to resume birth control pills, ask your doctor about pills that contain estrogen.

 • When to call your doctor: